 (3) Developing instructive biomaterial scaffolds for stem cell culture, delivery, and recruitment

-(4) Establishing and using experimental and naturally-occurring disease models to evaluate stem cell and biomaterial products
+(4) Establishing and using experimental and naturally-occurring disease models to evaluate regenerative products and treatments

 Effective research largely depends on the development of successful animal models that can accurately portray the disease processes observed in humans.
 The SBL team has been successfully using well-established, surgically- and drug-induced small and large animal models to rigorously test treatment products.
 In addition, naturally-occurring models, which can more accurately exemplify disease processes are also being used.
 These models are extremely beneficial not only for humans but also for veterinary scientific advancement in treatment options.
-As such, the SBL team often collaborates with the UC Davis Veterinary Medicine team and translating the innovative treatments developed in the lab to treat companion animal patients.
+Currently, the Wang group is actively collaborating with the UC Davis Veterinary Medicine team and translating the innovative treatments developed in the lab to treat companion animal patients.

-Dr. Wang has established the Surgical Bioengineering Laboratory as a hub for innovation and education, by integrating varying disciplines for a robust collaborative environment and by mentoring physicians, residents, scholars, graduate, and medical students to foster future innovation.
+Dr. Wang has established the SBL as a hub for innovation and education, by integrating varying disciplines for a robust collaborative environment and by mentoring physicians, residents, scholars, graduate, and medical students to foster future innovation.
 SBL is actively engaged with the emerging Aggie Sqare, the UC Davis - Sacramento Innovention Center.
-As the UC Davis School of Medicine Dean's Fellow in Entrepreneurship, Dr. Wang is examining the policy in place at our institution, regarding career advancement for research investigators involved in commercialization and industry, expanding our institution’s infrastructure in innovation and entrepreneurship to better link advances in academic research with product and technology development and commercialization, and promoting Davis' contribution to socio-economic development.
+As the UC Davis School of Medicine Dean's Fellow in Entrepreneurship, Dr. Wang is devoted in expanding our institution’s infrastructure in innovation and entrepreneurship to better link advances in academic research with product and technology development and commercialization, and promoting UC Davis' contribution to socio-economic development.